brandonmarshal/lsx-demo-theme/logs/week25/logs-week25-day1.md

 -   Working on Sixcats Design System, getting the Mobile prototype Bundles page components collected and added the variables.
 -   Attempting to get the Dark and Light mode switcher to work when I press the button on the prototype.
 -   Got the Dark and Light modes to switch on the prototype, I have also adjusted the templates so that the header remains on top of the screen even when scrolling.
 Use clip content for that.
+-   I have collected more components and added the new variables to the single product page.

 ## Time Logs

 -   3.0 hrs – Working on the Sixcats Design System
 -   1.5 hrs - Continued work on the Sixcats Design System, working on the mobile prototype.
+-   1.5 hrs - Working on the Prototype still.
+The single product page has a lot of components, I am almost done collecting and adding all the variables for that page.

 ---